redwyre/Rosalina/README.md

 Rosalina can either be installed via OpenUPM: https://openupm.com/packages/com.eastylabs.rosalina/ Or by using the following git repository: ``https://github.com/Eastrall/Rosalina.git``

+You will also need a copy of the Roslyn code analysis dlls, which can be added with the package ``https://github.com/merryyellow/code-analysis-3-11.git``

 ### Installing via OpenUPM

 Rosalina is now available via OpenUPM: